Real Name | Amory Houghton Jr. |

 - Wondering what Amo Houghton's real name is?
 Amo Houghton's real name is Amory Houghton Jr.

-- Amo Houghton works as a(n) Business Executive and Politician
+- Amo Houghton is a(n) Business Executive and Politician

 - Amo Houghton celebrates their birthday on 8-7